4ykis/dashboard-js/README.md

 <td>string</td>
 <td>//name of JSON column amount of what needed to calculate</td></tr>
 </table>
+Methods:
+afterInit: function(block){ //CODE }  -- block is your element where you init after init dashboard

+beforeInit: function(block){ //CODE }  -- block is your element where you init after create LocalStorage Data and main blocks for dashboard, before init items/header/options/search/pagination

 EXAMPLE Init:
 <pre>

- dashboard.init(
-            $('.js-init-dashboard'),  //JQUERY element where you init
+            $('.js-init-dashboard').dshjs(  //JQUERY element where you init
             dataJson,   //JSON (your data)
             {
                 selector: 'users_',